Hendrik-code/paraside/README.md

 This is the official repository of the paper "PARASIDE: An Automatic Paranasal Sinus Segmentation and Structure Analysis Tool for Magnetic Resonance Imaging"

-PARASIDE enables the automated whole-paranasal sinus segmentation for T1-weighted MRI, extracting quantitative features that predict CRS severity accurately.
+PARASIDE enables the automated whole-paranasal sinus segmentation for T1-weighted MRI, extracting quantitative features.

 ## Citation